GitHubDragonFly/ModbusSlaveSimulation/README.md

 - Discrete Inputs and Input Registers provide `read-only` access to the Master application and should be manipulated by the user directly in the simulator.
 - Coils and Holding Registers provide `read/write` access to the Master application and can also be manipulated by the user directly in the simulator.
 - For `RTU` `ASCIIoverRTU` protocols, on a single PC, this simulator can use the help of the [com0com](https://pete.akeo.ie/search/label/com0com) Windows program to provide virtual serial port pairs.
-- Additional TextBox allows manual input of the serial port (intended for Linux so [tty0tty](https://github.com/freemed/tty0tty) virtual ports could be accessed).
+- Additional TextBox allows manual input of the serial port (intended for Linux so [tty0tty](https://github.com/freemed/tty0tty) virtual port pairs, like `/dev/tnt0` <=> `/dev/tnt1`, could be accessed).
 This box was removed in Mac Mono version.
 - The library supports Masked Bit Write, function code 22 (0x16H).

 # Build